sspinc/logr/README.md

   .
   .

-  # A complex even that you want to monitor and has metrics associated
+  # A complex event that you want to monitor and has metrics associated
   YourClass.logger.event('event-name', arbitrary: 'context', add_what: 'you_need')
                   .monitored('Title of the event', 'A longer description.')
                   .metric('metric-name', 'add as many as you like')